Dropping Prepositions of Time

 Dropping “On” with Day of the Week and Dates

-You can use “on” with days and dates or drop the preposition.
+You can use “on” with days and dates, but you can drop the preposition, too.

 Compare these example sentences